skip to main content

 Meritxell has degree qualifications in Finance and college diplomas in Music.
 She spent her university years teaching music to children.
 In 2012, she volunteered to teach music and English to children in schools and orphanages in Sri Lanka.

-She did her Masters in Business Administration and Finance at Heriot-Watt University.
+She did her Masters in Business Administration and Finance at Heriot-Watt University in Edinburgh.
 She also qualified with a diploma in Negotiation from Harvard University in Boston in 2016.
 In 2021 she graduated from CIMA, the Chartered Institute of Management Accountants.

-She lives in Edinburgh with her husband and her two lovely cats.
-During her free time, she goes rock climbing, sings in a choir and takes acting classes.
+She lives in London with her husband and her two lovely cats.
+During her free time, she goes for a run, sings in a choir and takes acting classes.

 Director

-Rohan Gunatillake joined the Children in Scotland Board in August 2020.
+He joined the Board of Children in Scotland in July 2024.

 A black and white image of a young person from the shoulders up.
 They have long brown hair and are looking slightly away from the camera, smiling.